Jason-Azevedo/HeadlessCMS/README.md

-# headless-cms-demo
+# HeadlessCMS

-A dummy project for messing around with dotnet API's while building a portion of a headless CMS (Content Management System).
+This project is a little backend API project built with dotnet mean't to be a simple Headless Content Management System (CMS).

+## Requirements

+- .Net 8